How to Make Your First Long Line Back Deep Start

 Always guess slower until you are sure that the skier needs more speed and it is not a problem of foot position or PowerBand.
 Almost all injuries will come from over acceleration and not under acceleration.

-Timing is critical that is why I want you and your driver to have the game plan that I am outlining for you.
+Timing is critical.
+That is why I want you and your driver to have the game plan that I am outlining for your long line back deep.

 After you own the glide, you and your driver need to work as a team for the next stage of acceleration.

 Think of the getting up stage as being a 3-4 second acceleration burst that stops at the speeds I mentioned above.